haukex/de-en-dict/README.md

 This is a browser-based client for the database of the discontinued ["Beolingus"](https://dict.tu-chemnitz.de) German-English Dictionary.

-Please note I currently do not intend to maintain the word list itself.
+Please note the word list itself is *not* part of this repository, please do not submit issues about that here.

 Author, Copyright, and License
 ------------------------------